cuongnq93/wsl2-docs/README.md

-# Docker on Windwos use WSL2
+# Docker on Windows use WSL2

 ### Requirements
 ```